 Parity volumes (RAID 5)

-The following table shows an additional hard disk configuration on the reference and destination computers that is not supported with Configuration Manager operating system deployment.
+The following table shows an additional hard disk configuration on the reference and destination computers that isn't supported with Configuration Manager OS deployment.

 |Reference computer hard disk Configuration||Destination computer hard disk configuration|